-When we initially organized this database, we developed several categories that ePortfolio literature consistently fell into.
-These categories have grown as the database has expanded, including our more recent inclusion of a third “empirical” category–Empirical, Assessment and Evaluation–which initially emerged from the data in 2013.
+When we initially organized this database, we developed several categories that emerged within the ePortfolio literature.
+These categories have grown as the database expanded, including our more recent inclusion of a third “empirical” category–Empirical, Assessment and Evaluation–which initially emerged from the data in 2013.
 Feel free to link directly to all articles in each category via one of the category titles below, or simply include them as search terms in the search bar at the bottom of the page.